mfriesen/BNFParserJava/README.md

     // the "first" error token, this token and any afterwards are considered to not have passed the grammar:
     Assert.assertNull(result.getError());

+### Bugs and Feedback

+For bugs, questions and discussions please use the [Github Issues](https://github.com/Netflix/BNFParser/issues).

+### Contributing

+We love contributions!
+If you'd like to contribute please submit a pull request via Github.

 ### LICENSE

 This library is distributed under the **Apache 2 Open Source License**.